- Oops!Something went wrong.Please try again later.

-Sales were $428,128,000 in the 13 weeks ended January 26, 2019, an increase of 2.4% compared to the 13 weeks ended January 27, 2018.
-Sales increased 2.4% due to the opening of the Bronx, New York City store on June 28, 2018 partially offset by a same store sales decrease of 0.1%.
-Same store sales decreased due primarily to the impact of three competitor store openings partially offset by the early release of Supplemental Nutrition Assistance Program (SNAP) benefits in January 2019.
-The Company expects same store sales in fiscal 2019 to range from flat to a 1.0% increase.
+Sales were $395,458,000 in the 13 weeks ended April 27, 2019, flat compared to the 13 weeks ended April 28, 2018.
+Sales increased due to the opening of the Bronx, New York City store on June 28, 2018 offset by a same store sales decrease of 2.4%.
+Same store sales decreased due primarily to the impact of three competitor store openings, the early release of Supplemental Nutrition Assistance Program ("SNAP") benefits in January 2019 and a decreased number of winter weather events.
+The Company expects same store sales in fiscal 2019 to range from a 1.0% decrease to flat.
 New stores and replacement stores are included in same store sales in the quarter after the store has been in operation for four full quarters.
 Store renovations and expansions are included in same store sales immediately.

-Gross profit as a percentage of sales increased to 27.50% in the 13 weeks ended January 26, 2019 compared to 27.13% in the 13 weeks ended January 27, 2018 primarily due to increased patronage dividends and other rebates from Wakefern, increased departmental gross margin percentages and a favorable change in product mix.
+Gross profit as a percentage of sales increased to 27.97% in the 13 weeks ended April 27, 2019 compared to 27.77% in the 13 weeks ended April 28, 2018 primarily due to increased patronage dividends and other rebates from Wakefern, increased departmental gross margin percentages and a favorable change in product mix partially offset by higher promotional spending.

 Village Super Market operates a chain of 30 supermarkets under the ShopRite name in New Jersey, Maryland, northeastern Pennsylvania and New York City.